betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart1.md

 #### Contributed by [Mark C. Miller](https://github.com/markcmiller86)
 #### Publication date: May 10, 2019

-*Part 1 of 3 in the series: The Apollo Guidance Computer Hardware, a retrospective on the Apollo Guidance Computer commemorating the 50th anniversary of the Moon landing.*
+*Part 1 of 3 in the series* The Apollo Guidance Computer Hardware *, a retrospective on the Apollo Guidance Computer commemorating the 50th anniversary of the Moon landing.*

 <br>